Megan E. Weber

 University of California, Los Angeles - Anderson School of Management

-Before starting my PhD, I worked at Ipsos Public Affairs in Washington, DC.
+Before starting my PhD at UCLA, I worked at Ipsos Public Affairs in Washington, DC.
 At Ipsos, I managed market research surveys, conducted qualitative and quantitative research for government clients, and worked on a variety of consulting projects related to improving communications and operations.